INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

 - `main.m`: the main program of ALogTP, including the parameter settings, decomposition of networks, and the implementation of LogTP to the subnetworks.

+- `dvalue.m`: to compute the difference of payoff in a given network.

+   Input: N, e, d, paramters for the problem; net in [0,1]^L, a given network; i, j, the corresponding agents; lin, output of `link.m`.

+  Output: y, the difference (between the cases xij = 1 ad xij=0) of agent i's payoff functions in a given network.

+- `value_ind.m`: to compute the payoff of a particular agent in a given network.

+ Input: N, number of players; e, d, parameters of the model; net in [0,1]^L, a given network; i, index for the player.

+ Output: the payoff of agent i in network net.

 - `robust_links.m`: to figure out the robustly absent and built links.

   Input: N, number of players and other parameters in the model.
 Take the public provision model of Bramoull´e and